 Cherry angiomas are also known as Campbell De Morgan spots or Senile angiomas.
 They are red flat or raised papules on the skin containing a proliferation of blood vessels.
-Their occurrence increases with age and are most commonly found on the trunk, however can be found on any part of the face or body.
-Their size varies from less than a millimetre in size upto a centimetre in diameter.
+Their occurrence increases with age and are most commonly found on the torso, however can be found on any part of the face or body.
+Their size varies from less than a millimetre in size up to a centimetre in diameter.
 As they may be quite unappealing Cherry angiomas can be easily removed with laser or diathermy.

 Call Now For a FREE Assessment (03) 8686 5786

-Treatment involves specific laser technology which targets the red vessels.
+A cherry angiomas treatment involves specific laser technology which targets the red vessels.
 The blood and vessels coagulate instantly providing immediate resolution.
 Most Cherry angiomas require a single treatment, with a possible touch up treatment for the larger or more bulbous ones.

 Alternatively, fine probe diathermy utilizes a mild current which provides cauterization of the vessels and coagulation.
 This method is particularly successful and can be a cost effective alternative.